-U.S. citizens who are planning to travel to China are require to obtain a Chinese Entry Visa before arriving in China.
-Requirements for U.S. citizens attempting to obtain a Chinese Entry Visa are different from citizens of other countries.
-So, it’s important to make sure you fully understand the application process.
+U.S. citizens planning to travel to China must obtain a Chinese Entry Visa before arriving in China.
+Requirements for U.S. citizens attempting to obtain a Chinese Entry Visa differ from citizens of other countries, so it’s essential to ensure you fully understand the application process.

 Who Needs A Chinese Entry Visa?

-All U.S. citizens must obtain a Chinese Entry Visa before arriving in China.
-With the exception of the 72 Hour Visa-Free Transit Program.
-Landing visas are not available on arrival in China.
+All U.S. citizens are required to obtain a Chinese Entry Visa before arriving in China.
+With the exception of the 72-Hour Visa-Free Transit Program, landing visas are unavailable on arrival in China.
 Lack of a proper entry visa will result in deportation and possible detention.

 What Kind Of Visa Should I Apply For?

-There are four types of Chinese Entry Visa: diplomatic visa, courtesy visa, service visa, and ordinary visa.
-Ordinary visas are categorized into 12 or 16 types.
+There are four kinds of Chinese Entry visas: diplomatic visa, courtesy visa, service visa, and ordinary visa.
+Ordinary visas are further divided into 12 sub-types or 16 categories.

-You should apply for the visa that is most appropriate to your purpose of travel to China.
-The length of validity and allowance activities vary depending on the kind of visa.
-More information about visas are available at the Chinese Embassy website.
+You should apply for the most appropriate visa for travel to China.
+The length of validity and allowed activities vary depending on the kind of visa.
+More information about visas is available on the Chinese Embassy website.

 Where Should I Apply?

-U.S. citizens must apply for a visa at a Chinese Embassy or Consulate General in their State of residence.
-In general, you don’t need to appear in person unless the consular officer says so.
+U.S. citizens are required to apply for a visa at a Chinese Embassy or Consulate General based on their State of residence.
+You don’t need to appear in person unless required by a consular officer.

-A friend or visa processing agency can submit the completed forms and the necessary supporting documents.
+After signing the completed forms and preparing the necessary supporting documents, applications may be submitted by a friend or visa processing agency.
 An appointment is not required, and applications are not accepted by mail.

 Required Documents And Processing Fees

 Required documents and processing fees vary depending on the visa you are applying for.
-A full list of required documents and processing fees is available at the Chinese Embassy website.
+A full list of required documents and processing fees is available on the Chinese Embassy website.